 Her work is as captivating as it is unique.
 If you line up a dozen acrylic pouring art canvases, you’ll be able to single our Lindstrom’s work in a second.
 Emma explains how she visualizes her own artistic path:

 I wish to inspire people to follow their own path and find what makes time slow down, or even stop, for them.
 There are of course many different ways of reaching this state.
 Whether it’s by painting, playing music, sitting with your legs crossed, or just running for miles on end, the important thing is to keep doing what is working for you, what is true to you.

 The path is there, all you have to do is follow it.
 I believe this is our biggest mission in life.

-She has found a great way to combine acrylic pour with mixed media techniques that encompass her own unique style.
+She has found a great way to combine acrylic pour with mixed media techniques that encompass her own unique and style.
+Somehow, she managed to transform her canvases into truly monumental paintings of galaxies.
 Emma explains her method:

 What people see in my work is, for me, less important than what they feel when exposed to them.
 I’d like to think that my artworks have some part of the creative force of the universe inclosed in them, which I hope can be picked up and revived by the spectator.
 Maybe that can trigger the spectator to create something of their own and pass the creative energy on further.
 We’re all part of the flow, part of it all.

 What is the essence of Emma Lindstrom’s creative process?

 Whether you are a seasoned art connoisseur or art is your weekend hobby, you should be able to tell if a certain art piece moves you.
 For an artist, this is an ultimate reward.

 Consequently, everything that goes into the creating of an art piece is more than a mere combination of paints, canvas, and lines.
 Creation process naturally evolves from the need to create.
 Emma explains: